Judge blocks DeSantis law on barring 'woke' education

 The ruling is at least a temporary setback to the powerful Republican governor’s agenda to combat what he describes as the “woke ideology” of liberals and critical race theory, a way of thinking about America’s history through the lens of racism.
 DeSantis won a landslide reelection to a second term this month after a campaign that focused heavily on cultural issues.

-The governor’s office did not immediately respond Thursday to an emailed request for comment.
 The governor has often said rulings that halt his legislative priorities are likely to be reversed by appeals courts in Florida that are generally more conservative.
+A spokesman for DeSantis said they would appeal the ruling.

+“The Stop W.O.K.E.
+Act protects the open exchange of ideas by prohibiting teachers or employers who hold agency over others from forcing discriminatory concepts on students as part of classroom instruction or on employees as a condition of maintaining employment,” said Bryan Griffin, DeSantis’ press secretary.

 In his lengthy ruling, Walker quoted from George Orwell’s dystopian novel “1984,” writing “’It was a bright cold day in April, and the clocks were striking thirteen,’ and the powers in charge of Florida’s public university system have declared the State has unfettered authority to muzzle its professors in the name of ‘freedom.'”